kijin/beaver/README.md

 The above syntax only works if the query returns individual rows, including the primary key.
-For queries that don't return individual rows (such as anything with a `GROUP BY` clause), and all other types of queries, you'll have to talk to the database connection (PDO object) directly.
+For queries that don't return individual rows (such as anything with a `GROUP BY` clause), and for all non-`SELECT` queries, you'll have to talk to the database connection (PDO object) directly.

 Caching
 -------